-At some point in our lives, we all face uncertainty when it comes to our finances.
-Whether we’re facing debt as a result of a natural disaster or other accident, are having trouble managing credit cards, or have recently been hospitalized and are now dealing with extensive bills, there may come a time where the debt is too overwhelming to handle.
-If you reach that point, you could benefit from working with a Baltimore bankruptcy lawyer.
+At some point in our lives, we all face uncertainty regarding our finances.
+Whether we’re facing debt as a result of a natural disaster, are having trouble managing credit cards, or have recently been hospitalized due to a workers’ compensation situation or a personal injury accident and are now dealing with extensive bills, there may come a time when the debt is too overwhelming to handle.
+You could benefit from working with a Baltimore bankruptcy lawyer if you reach that point.

-When debt becomes overwhelming, bankruptcy can give a person a fresh start financially.
-Choosing to file bankruptcy is a big deal, which is why it’s important to understand the implications and potential outcomes.
-When you work with Belsky, Weinberg & Horowitz, LLC, we’ll guide you through the process and help you determine how best to secure your future.
+Bankruptcy can give a person a fresh start financially when debt becomes overwhelming.
+Choosing to file bankruptcy in Baltimore is a big deal, so it’s important to understand the implications and potential outcomes of doing so.
+When you work with Belsky & Horowitz, LLC, we’ll guide you through your options and help you determine how best to secure your future.

 Bankruptcy Facts and Statistics

 When someone is financially unstable and cannot manage their debt, bankruptcy may be the best option.
 It can provide a path for the person to restart financially.
-Let’s take a look at some statistics about bankruptcy in the U.S. from October 1, 2005 to September 30, 2017.
+Let’s take a look at some statistics about bankruptcy in the U.S. for 2021.

-There are different avenues one can take with the bankruptcy process.
-A lawyer can help find the best one that suits your needs.
-Let’s take a closer look into how bankruptcy is handled in Maryland.
+There are different avenues one can take when pursuing bankruptcy in Baltimore.
+An experienced Baltimore bankruptcy lawyer at the Baltimore legal office of Belsky & Horowitz, LLC can help find the best one that suits your needs.
+Let’s take a closer look at how bankruptcy is handled in Maryland.

-Understanding the U.S. Bankruptcy Code and Bankruptcy in Maryland
+Understanding How the U.S. Bankruptcy Code Applies in Maryland

 All bankruptcy cases are handled in federal court under outlined rules in the U.S. Bankruptcy Code.
-In Maryland, there are bankruptcy courts located within each of the 94 federal judicial districts.
+In Maryland, bankruptcy courts are located within each of the 94 federal judicial districts.

-The bankruptcy process is complex, which is why it’s often in a debtor’s best interests to work with an experienced bankruptcy lawyer.
-When you first meet with your attorney, they’ll help you determine which type of bankruptcy you’ll want to file.
+The bankruptcy process is complex, so it’s often in a debtor’s best interest to work with an experienced bankruptcy lawyer.
+When you first meet with your attorney, they’ll help you determine which type of bankruptcy you may want to file.

 Types of Bankruptcy

-While the general goal of bankruptcy is to clear debt, there are six different types that can be filled—all of which work for certain people or businesses in specific circumstances.
-Let’s start by taking a look at the most commonly filed types—Chapter 7 and Chapter 13.
+While the general goal of bankruptcy is to clear debt, there are six different types that can be filed—all of which work for certain people or businesses in specific circumstances.
+Let’s start by looking at the most commonly filed types—Chapter 7 and Chapter 13.

 Chapter 7 Bankruptcy

 In the event there is remaining unsecured debt, like from credit cards or medical bills, the amount is typically erased.
-It’s important to note, however, that some debt, like student loans and taxes, are not forgivable through bankruptcy.
+It’s important to note, however, that some debts, like student loans and taxes, are generally not forgivable through bankruptcy.

 Chapter 7 is only available to those who the court decides don’t make enough money to pay back their debt in any way.
-A means test is used to compare the debtor’s income to the state average.
+A means test compares debtors’ incomes to Maryland state averages.
 Finances are also examined to determine if there is disposable income.